 Most of our students complete the program in 21 to 24 months.
 This is largely dependent on whether or not the student takes courses during the summer semester and the scope of the student’s thesis project.
 Part-time students generally take about 3 years to graduate.

 What employment opportunities are available for recent graduates in forensic sciences?
 What is the average income for new graduates in this field?

 For information about potential salaries and employment opportunities for new graduates in forensic sciences please visit the websites for the American Academy of Forensic Sciences (www.aafs.org), the American Society of Crime Laboratory Directors (www.ascld.org) or the International Association of Identification (www.theiai.org) and go to their employment opportunities section.

 Does the BMFS program provide any employment opportunities for students?

-Opportunities to work part-time as laboratory assistants in the fields of forensic chemistry, DNA, biology, crime scene investigation and bloodstain pattern analysis are available throughout the academic year.
+Opportunities to work part-time as research or laboratory assistants in the fields of forensic chemistry, DNA, biology, crime scene investigation and bloodstain pattern analysis are available throughout the academic year.

 What are the requirements for admission?

 All applicants are required to complete the Graduate Record Examination and possess a baccalaureate degree in a biological, natural or engineering science from an accredited university.
 If an applicant’s baccalaureate degree is in another discipline, he/she will be considered for admission if all of the following courses have been successfully completed:

 1 semester Cell/Molecular Biology or Biochemistry or Genetics